Trendspotting Forums

 DISCUSSION TOPICS

-• What mobility systems are planned for your city?
+• What micro mobility systems are in place or are planned for your city?

-• How is your city managing scooter and e-bike safety?
+• How is your city managing scooter and e-bike security and safety?

-• What policies are needed for efficiency and safety?
+• What policies are needed for storage of scooters and e-bikes e.g. scooter corrals

 Don't Take Your Guns to Town